Historical buildings and structures of Yarmouth, Maine: First Parish Congregational

 The First Parish Congregational, at 116 Main Street, was built in 1867.
 It was designed by Portland architect George M. Harding, and it is the third incarnation of churches built for the town's Congregationalists.
 Charles Augustus Aiken was ordained a pastor here in 1854.

 The First Parish Congregational was originally known as the Meetinghouse under the Ledge and was located facing Casco Bay at the intersection of Route 88 and Gilman Road.
-It was built from material floated down the Royal River from the First Falls and hauled up by oxen from Larrabee's Landing (named for Benjamin and Thomas Larrabee, two brothers who settled there in the 1720s), further down Gilman Road towards Cousins Island.
+It was built from material floated down the Royal River from the First Falls and hauled up by oxen from Larrabee's Landing (possibly by Benjamin and Thomas Larrabee, two sons of Stephen Larrabee, who settled there in the 1720s), further down Gilman Road towards Cousins Island.
 The path down to the water still exists.
 The landing was one of the most important in Yarmouth up until the late 1870s, when erosion caused the whole thing to slide into the channel.
 The Ledge church, which was founded on November 18, 1730, was torn down in 1836, sixteen years after it was abandoned by the Parish.

 Yarmouth's early Calvinists fired one minister because he suggested that many people are worthy of salvation.
 Reverend Tristram Gilman, on the other hand, declared in a sermon that Thomas Jefferson was the Antichrist.
 Of a settlement that originally contained a school, a tavern and a cemetery, only the cemetery and the ledge doorstep of the church remain.
 A second, larger cemetery, known as Ledge Cemetery, was established in 1770.

 Tristram Gilman died in 1809.
 Francis Brown, an 1805 graduate of Dartmouth College and later its president, was invited to preach before the Congregational church.
 Brown accepted the position of pastor, with the proviso that the church, which had been in use for nearly eighty years, be discontinued.
 The second church (known as Old Sloop) was built in 1818, at the eastern corner of Main and Bridge Streets (at present-day 121 Main Street), but it was abandoned in 1868 and torn down in 1879.
 (Lorenzo L. Shaw later lived here in a carriage house, but it burned down in a fire in 1967.)
 Brown married Elizabeth Gilman, the eldest daughter of his predecessor.
 Their son was Samuel Gilman Brown.
 Samuel's son, another Francis Brown, was a theologian.

 Those who were against the building of the new church incorporated themselves as the Chapel Religious Society in 1820.

 The present church was built on the other side of Main Street in 1867 and dedicated the following year.
 It was added to the National Register of Historic Places in 1995.
 A plaque commemorating the 275th anniversary of the church was laid on November 18, 2005.
 The church's steeple is illuminated every night, sometimes in honor of a member or a relative.